BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-08-03-Location-and-geo-information-in-twitter.md

 You can filter for the location using Twitter's operators, which are listed [here](https://developer.twitter.com/en/docs/twitter-api/enterprise/rules-and-filtering/enterprise-operators#listofoperators).

+### The tweet location

+There are two different categories with respect to geographic information on twitter tweets:

+1. **Point Coordinates**: Tweets from GPS enabled devices will have point coordinates.
+The only information present here is the point coordinate (latitude/longitude).
+The JSON code is associated with two attributes - the *geo* attribute (showing [latitude, LONGITUDE]) and the *coordinates* attribute (showing [LONGITUDE, latitude]).
+2. **Twitter places**: A twitter place is a 4 lon-lat coordinate polygon.
+Twitter places contain information on the polygon coordinates, a display name, the type of the twitter place as well as the country.
+The JSON code consists of two attributes: The *place* atrribute (here you can find the place id, type, country code and country) as well as the *bounding box* (here you can find the coordinates of the underlying polygon).

 **There are several possibilities to filter for locations:**

 * The *place* operator: This operator filters for tweets with a specific location or Twitter place ID.
 * The *place_country* operator: Here you can filter for tweets which match the ISO alpha-2 characteristics, which you can find [here](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).